Migration guide - step-by-step instructions

 - Create a new Git branch for your extension and push the branch to your repository.

-- Navigate to your team in the Netlify UI and select Add a new site > Import an existing project.
+- Navigate to your team in the Netlify UI and select Add a new project > Import an existing project.

-- Follow the prompts to configure a new site based on the branch.
+- Follow the prompts to configure a new project based on the branch.
 Make sure you update the value for Branch to deploy and select the branch from step 1.

 1. Update dependencies